june0039/mtm6404-crossword-final/README.md

-# mtm6404-crossword
+# Crossword

+## Objective
-This repository contains the starter files for the Crossword project.
+Use React, local storage, and the starter files to create a Crossword puzzle game.